felvin-search/docs/docs/features/instant-apps/getting-started.md

 For example, if you are creating an app which shows weather information, you would want to target search queries which contain "weather" or "temperature" or queries like "will it rain today".
 If you want to create an app which shows football scores, you may want to target search queries containing names of top leagues or clubs.

-Once you have narrowed down the queries, start writing your app's `dataToQuery` function.
+Once you have narrowed down the queries, start writing your app's `queryToData` function.

 <details>
 <summary>Example, this is the definition of the dictionary app</summary>